microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identityproviderbase-update.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Update the properties of the specified identity provider in a tenant.
+Update the properties of the specified identity provider configured in the tenant.

 Among the types of providers derived from identityProviderBase, you can currently update a [socialIdentityProvider](../resources/socialidentityprovider.md) resource in Azure AD.
 In Azure AD B2C, this operation can currently update a [socialIdentityProvider](../resources/socialidentityprovider.md), [openIdConnectIdentityProvider](../resources/openidconnectidentityprovider.md), or an [appleManagedIdentityProvider](../resources/applemanagedidentityprovider.md) resource.